New report shows chasm between car test results and real world

 "The Volkswagen scandal was just the tip of the iceberg," Greg Archer, clean vehicles manager at T&E, said, adding the CO2 gap costs a typical driver 450 euros ($504) per year.

-Only Japan's Toyota (7203.T) would have met the industry's 2015 EU target of 130 grams of CO2 per kilometre (g/km) without exploiting test flexibilities, T&E said.
+Only Japan's Toyota would have met the industry's 2015 EU target of 130 grams of CO2 per kilometer (g/km) without exploiting test flexibilities, T&E said.

 The target is tightened to 95 g/km by 2021 after carmakers were given an extra year to meet the new goal following an intervention by German Chancellor Angela Merkel in 2013.